dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 :::

-::: details Non-Metal Acceleration (Resolved in 0.2.5 and newer)
+::: details Non-Metal Acceleration (Resolved in 0.2.5 and later)

 * Non-Metal GPUs no longer have working acceleration patches:
   * Intel Ironlake and Sandy Bridge iGPUs